 The University’s Golf Course has introduced a few different types of grass to the course, each requiring less watering than previous varieties.
 Bermuda and Zoysia grasses were introduced because of their resilience in warm weather and need for little water.
 In an effort to create more space for wildlife, native grasses are being encouraged to grow back into select areas.
 Native grasses are evolutionarily adapted to the varying climate of the mid-Atlantic region and as such, they require little maintenance.
 Overall, the Golf Course has reduced its water bill by 38 percent, creating a savings of around $30,000 each year.
 Although the new grass does not maintain its green color throughout the winter, Golf Course managers have realized that brown can be good too.

 Outdoor water conservation is an ongoing challenge at the University.
 Wet springs, dry summers, and autumns that can go either way keep the grounds crew busy all year.
 Newly planted trees are hand watered for the first three years when needed.
 Gator Bags allow water to slowly seep into the ground to water the roots of the plant, as opposed to running downhill away from the tree.
-Some areas now have automatic irrigation systems that are operated by moisture sensors, such as those installed by Campus Recreation Services on the Engineering Fields.
+Some areas now have automatic irrigation systems that are operated by moisture sensors, such as those at the Engineering Fields.
 These sensors require water to be used only when the soil is too dry instead of simply running the sprinklers on a timer.